paulmaier/fasta2genotype/README.md

 4. If you choose the option for “PI”/”fixed” loci, you will probably want to output SNPs rather than full sequences, since you probably want only PI or fixed sites.
 However, if you choose “PI”/”fixed” loci and “full sequences,” then the program will output complete sequences containing at least 1 PI or fixed SNP.
 5. The alignment can be separated by locus with “!” symbols.
 6. A header of tab-delimited locus names can be added.

+### Citation:

+#### Please cite in the following way:
+Maier P.A., Vandergast A.G., Ostoja S.M., Aguilar A., Bohonak A.J.
+(2019).
+Pleistocene glacial cycles drove lineage diversification and fusion in the Yosemite toad (*Anaxyrus canorus*).
+Evolution, in press. https://www.doi.org/10.1111/evo.13868